Class GridGeometry

 public double[] getResolution(boolean allowEstimates)

 Returns an estimation of the grid resolution, in units of the coordinate reference system axes.
-The length of the returned array is the number of CRS dimensions, with resolution[0] being the resolution along the first CRS axis, resolution[1] the resolution along the second CRS axis, etc. Note that this axis order is not necessarily the same than grid axis order.
+The length of the returned array is the number of CRS dimensions, with resolution[0] being the resolution along the first CRS axis, resolution[1] the resolution along the second CRS axis, etc. Note that this axis order is not necessarily the same as grid axis order.

 If the resolution at CRS dimension i is not a constant factor (i.e. the isConversionLinear(i) returns false), then resolution[i] is set to one of the following values: